firetee13/PulseVortex/README.md

 - Add type hints for new functions
 - Include docstrings for public APIs
 - Maintain test coverage above 90%
+- Use the `monitor/` package for shared functionality
+- Keep GUI code separate from CLI logic

 ### Testing Guidelines